reitheAIPM/pulsecheck-mobile-app-/ai/CONTRIBUTING.md

 - Update relevant files when making significant changes
 - Follow the file structure standards for new documentation
 - Use the automated tools to maintain consistency
+- Provide realistic assessments based on actual testing

 ### **For AI Assistants**
 - Always start with AI-MASTER-CONTEXT.md + CURRENT-STATUS.md
 - Use parallel tool calls to read multiple files efficiently
 - Focus on task-relevant files to minimize unnecessary reading
 - Update documentation when making significant code changes
+- **CRITICAL**: Follow realistic assessment principles - no sugarcoating
+- **CRITICAL**: Check existing files before creating new ones - consolidation is preferred
+- **CRITICAL**: Distinguish between tested functionality and assumptions

 ---

 **This file serves as the master index for all AI documentation.
-Bookmark this for quick reference to the most efficient path to project understanding.**
+Bookmark this for quick reference to the most efficient path to project understanding while maintaining realistic assessments.**